Beyond Gaussian Approximation: Bootstrap for Maxima of Sums of Independent Random Vectors

-Theorem \ref{cb-wild} asserts that with the third moment condition (\ref{third-moment-match}) \chzM{on the multiplier}, the wild bootstrap is consistent under the sample size condition $n\gg (\log p)^5$.
-Again, this should be compared with the sample size requirement $n\gg (\log p)^7$ in the theory for the Gaussian wild bootstrap.
+Theorem \ref{cb-wild} asserts that with the third moment condition (\ref{third-moment-match}) on the multiplier, the conclusions of Theorem \ref{cb-empi} are all valid for the wild bootstrap under weaker moment condition.
+Thus, the discussion below Theorem \ref{cb-empi} about its significance also applies to Theorem \ref{cb-wild}.